 Recent productions include Martin McDonagh’s The Pillowman and Stephen Karam’s Sons of the Prophet, which was offered in association with the city-wide Acts of Faith Festival.
 This was followed by the hit musical, Next to Normal by Brian Yorkey and Tom Kitt.
 CTC collaborated with NAMI (National Alliance on Mental Illness) and Virginia Commonwealth University’s Department of Psychiatry for this production.
 In August of 2013, CTC in partnership with Virginia Rep was nominated for 15 RTCC awards, including Best Play (Sons of the Prophet) and Best Musical (Next to Normal).

 The critically acclaimed play, Good People by David Lindsay-Abaire (RTCC Nomination for Best Play) closed in November of 2013, which opened CTC in partnership with Virginia Rep’s fifth season.
 Pulitzer Prize-winning Lindsay-Abaire also visited audiences in Richmond and in Charlottesville at the University of Virginia.
-CTC also produced Clybourne Park by Bruce Norris (RTCC Nomination for Best Play) and Detroit by Lisa D’Amour (RTCC Nomination for Best Ensemble Acting).
+CTC also produced Clybourne Park by Bruce Norris (RTCC Award for Best Play) and Detroit by Lisa D’Amour (RTCC Nomination for Best Ensemble Acting).

 CTC, in on-going partnership with SPARC (School of Performing Arts in the Richmond Community), offers a two-week August Adventure theatre arts camp for children of all ages, backgrounds, and abilities.
 Enrollment for August Adventure has skyrocketed from 44 participants in 2010 to nearly 400 in 2014.
 Thanks to overwhelming demand, leaders from both organizations will be expanding their programs in 2015.